Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 The reason why we are doing it like this is because small service will have much less code rather than the big one.
 Less code means less complexity in maintaining it.
 So when the service requires bug fix or in need of new feature, it will be much easier to write the necessary changes for it.

 However since we will have a lot of small services, we need some kind of standard on how to write them.
-This is so everyone in the Solutions Team could easily understand them even if they never work with those services before.
+This is so everyone in the Solutions Team can easily understand them even if they never work with those services before.

 <p align="center">
     <img width=512 src="./assets/memes/one-does-not-simply-write-maintainable-code.jpg" alt="One Does Not Simply Write Maintainable Code">